trevorjalt/trevorjaltv3/README.md

 # trevorjalt

-`trevorjalt` is developer Trevor J Alt’s official full stack web application and web design portfolio.
+`trevorjalt` is developer Trevor J Alt’s official full-stack web application and web design portfolio.
 Designed to be accessible, responsive, engaging, and interactive.

 To see `trevorjalt` in action, check out [trevorjalt](https://trevorjalt.com/ "trevorjalt").